WildMosquit0/YOLito/README.md

 python -m pip install -e .
 ```

-Installing the package registers the `mosquito-supermodel` console script and enables imports such as:
+Installing the package registers the `yolito` console script and enables imports such as:

 ```python
 from yolito import build_runtime_config, run_task